simplesourcing/simplesagas/README.md

 This consists of the following example streams apps:

-* Example io.simplesource.io.simplesource.saga.user.saga.user.command processor
+* Example command processor
 * Example action processors - a "Sourcing" that interacts with Simple Sourcing, and a "Async" processor that executes some basic arbitrary function.
 * A sagas manager that is aware of these action processors
-* A simple Kafka producer io.simplesource.saga.user.client to submit sagas
+* A simple Kafka producer client to submit sagas

 ## PoC Scope

 * There is currently no support for retries and timeouts.
-If the io.simplesource.io.simplesource.saga.user.saga.user.command processor fails to return a result, or the action processor fails to forward this result to the io.simplesource.saga.user.saga manager, the io.simplesource.saga.user.saga will simply not complete.
+If the command processor fails to return a result, or the action processor fails to forward this result to the saga manager, the saga will simply not complete.

     It is slightly tricky to implement this feature, but should become quite straightforward once the following issue is implemented in Kafka Streams: